UBC-FRESH/nemora/docs/overview.md

 ## Relationship to prior work
-Several R libraries—most prominently [`ForestFit`](https://cran.r-project.org/package=ForestFit)—already support extensive parametric and mixture-based DBH modelling. `dbhdistfit` is positioned as a complementary, workflow-oriented
+Several R libraries—most prominently [`ForestFit`](https://cran.r-project.org/package=ForestFit)—already support extensive parametric and mixture-based DBH modelling. `nemora` is positioned as a complementary, workflow-oriented
 toolkit:

 - Horizontal point sampling (HPS) weighting, censored workflows, and manuscript parity datasets are included out of the box.
-- The Python-first stack (Typer CLI, pandas integration, and planned `dbhdistfitr` bridge) enables the same pipelines to run in notebooks, batch jobs, or mixed-language projects.
+- The Python-first stack (Typer CLI, pandas integration, and planned `nemorar` bridge) enables the same pipelines to run in notebooks, batch jobs, or mixed-language projects.
 - Candidate features that originated in ForestFit (finite mixtures, JSB variations, EM initialisers) are tracked in `candidate-import-from-ForestFit-features.md` so upstream credit is explicit while